 If the planks cannot be levered in due to on-site conditions (sliding under door frames or runners etc.), remove the protruding "bulge" of the lower locking element.
-The locking system is now equivalent to a tongue and groove system and must be glued.
-Thus, the planks can simply be pushed into the connecting groove without the need to lever them in.
+The connection is now equivalent to a tongue and groove system and must be glued.
+The planks can now be simply pushed into the connecting groove without the need to lever them in